 It is a privilege to contribute to the cause of Christ.

-Those who give without constraint contribute because it is a privilege.
-They in no way attempted to evade the opportunity to contribute to the cause of Christ.
-They did not plead poverty as an excuse not to give.
-Instead, they gave beyond their means.
+Christians who give without constraint contribute because it is a privilege.
+They in no way attempt to evade the opportunity to contribute to the cause of Christ, nor do they plead poverty as an excuse not to give.
+Instead, they give beyond their means.

 Churches today need to give of their own accord or willingness.
 They should not be coerced, intimidated, or manipulated but give freely from their relationship with the Lord.

-No one had to force the Philippians to give—they gave because they were highly motivated to contribute to the cause of Christ.
+No one had to force the Macedonians to give—they gave because they were highly motivated to contribute to the cause of Christ.
 It was not a matter of extortion, force, or gimmick.